feathersui/feathersui-starling/documentation/help/markdown/text-editors.md

 ## Multiline Text Editors

+On mobile, `StageTextTextEditor` can be used to edit text with multiple word-wrapped lines.
+The underlying `StageText` instance will provide its own scrolling capabilities.
+Simply set its [`multiline`](../api-reference/feathers/controls/text/StageTextTextEditor.html#multiline) property to `true`.

-The [`TextArea`](text-area.html) component allows you edit multiline text in desktop apps.
-It supports text editors with an extended the [`ITextEditorViewPort`](../api-reference/feathers/controls/text/ITextEditorViewPort.html) interface.
-Currently, Feathers provides one text editors for `TextArea`:
+For desktop apps, the [`TextArea`](text-area.html) component may be used.
+It will work on mobile, in a pinch, but it only recommended for desktop. `TextArea` supports special text editors with an extended the [`ITextEditorViewPort`](../api-reference/feathers/controls/text/ITextEditorViewPort.html) interface.
+Currently, Feathers provides one text editor for `TextArea`:

 -   [`TextFieldTextEditorViewPort`](../api-reference/feathers/controls/text/TextFieldTextEditorViewPort.html) is similar to `TextFieldTextEditor`.
 It renders text using a [`flash.text.TextField`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html).
 This is the default text editor used by `TextArea`.